aashari/go-generative-api-router/docs/api-reference.md

 3. **Rate Limiting**: Implement exponential backoff for rate limit errors
 4. **Streaming**: Use streaming for long responses to improve user experience
 5. **Tool Calling**: Validate tool function schemas carefully
+6. **Request IDs**:
+   - The service prioritizes CF-Ray headers (from Cloudflare) for request tracking
+   - Falls back to X-Request-ID header if CF-Ray is not present
+   - Auto-generates an ID if neither header is provided
-6. **Request IDs**: Use the X-Request-ID header for request tracking
+   - Use the returned X-Request-ID header for tracking and debugging

 ## Limits and Quotas